MattiaRag/timemaproject/markdowns/part_1a.md

 The input file for HeIST is a modified NEXUS format.
 It includes two species trees (in newick format) and a list of taxa showcasing the derived character to investigate (parthenogenesis, in this case).

 The first species tree (must be named `tree_1`) should have branch lengths in average substitutions per site and branches must be labeled with concordance factors.
 The second tree (named `tree_2`) should have the same branch lengths as tree_1, but have internal branch labels rather than concordance factors.
 These labels can be arbitrary (I1-I8, in this case).
+The computed input files can be retrieved [here](https://github.com/MattiaRag/timemaproject/tree/main/intermediate_files/heist_inputs).

 ```
 #NEXUS